callebjorkell/big-switch/README.md

 # big-switch

-Rasberry Pi project with a Kailh Big Switch, a LCD display and a LED strip
+Raspberry Pi project with a Kailh Big Switch, a LCD display and a LED strip.